Stocks rally on new U.S. highs, dollar at 2-year low

 U.S. Treasury yields slid as the market largely snubbed the strong housing data and looked for signs that a political stalemate in Washington over a round of aid was easing.

-Oil prices slipped after holding steady earlier in the session, as demand fears weighed despite high compliance with production cuts from members of the OPEC+ producer group.
+Oil prices settled modestly higher in choppy trade.
 Brent crude futures rose 9 cents to settle at $45.46 a barrel.
 U.S. crude futures settled unchanged at $42.89 a barrel.

+(Reporting by Herbert Lash, additional reporting by Stephen Culp in New York and Medha Singh in Bengaluru.; Editing by Nick Zieminski and Andrea Ricci)

 By Herbert Lash